In South Africa, the Road Accident Fund (RAF) compensates individuals who are injured in road accidents they weren’t solely responsible for causing.

 Even once your claim has been finalised, you may still have to wait for a further 180 days for the RAF to pay you the compensation you’ve been awarded.

-How a bridging loan from lamna can tide you over
+How bridging finance from lamna can tide you over

 This can be a useful way to access needed funds in the months it takes before the compensation you’ve been awarded is actually paid to you.
-Once you receive the payment, you can use it to repay the loan amount and agreed interest.
+Once you receive the payment, you can use it to repay the bridging finance.

 lamna is fully compliant with the National Credit Act (NCA), doesn’t charge hidden fees or penalties and has multiple physical branches across South Africa.